 I have been an Australian resident for no more than six months

-The ATO advises that if you receive your pension payout within six months of becoming an Australian resident, the entire payment should be tax-free if all of the following apply:
+The ATO explains that if you transfer your pension within six months of becoming an Australian resident, it should be tax-free.

 I stopped being employed overseas less than six months ago